moskomule/homura/README.md

 colorlog (to log with colors)
 faiss (for faster kNN)
-accimage (for faster image pre-processing) horovad (for easier distributed training) cupy
+accimage (for faster image pre-processing) horovad (for distributed training without using torch.distributed) cupy
 ```